chrisguest75/docker_examples/36_layers_speed/README.md

 Build some image with ten layers.
 Then extend to 50 layers to see if timing is linear.

-ℹ NOTE: So far it doesn't seem that much slower to have lots of layers during execution.
+ℹ️ NOTE: So far it doesn't seem that much slower to have lots of layers during execution.

 ## Test building layers